-You will need to obtain a Dependent Care Reimbursement Account Enrollment Authorization Form from your campus Benefits Representative.
-On the form, list the amount you want deducted each month from your paycheck on a pre-tax basis.
+Check with your campus benefits office on how to enroll.
+Upon enrollment you will designate the amount you want deducted each month on your paycheck on a pretax basis.
 You will be charged a small administrative fee that is deducted from your salary on an after-tax basis.